 “All transactions with the securities went through your father.
 He disposed of it as he saw fit.
 He paid with his life,” Caines sighs heavily.

 “In what sense?”
-Christophe clarifies, surprised.
+Christopher clarifies, surprised.

 “They didn’t forgive him for that move.
 They couldn’t take the money, so they took his life.”